 Once again, I find myself writing packing lists and trying to cram a week’s worth of clothing into a carry-on bag measuring 56cmx45cmx20cm.
 The real worry is always the liquid allowance – the time when every woman has to choose between her makeup and her shampoo.
+Thank goodness I discovered shampoo bars and other eco-friendly items for when I next am on the road again!
+This post contains affiliate links, meaning at no extra cost to you I may earn a small commission if you make a qualifying purchase through one of these links.

 I read somewhere once that you can “click and collect” your toiletries at the airport in order to save the problem of security and it also saves you spending the over the top on the items in the airport.
 This of course is continuing along the theme of student budgeting from my last post.